Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Rectified Picture

 The utility of the rectified picture comes when we consider stacks of three 3D surface codes.
 This is because different lattices in the Kitaev picture correspond to the same lattice in the rectified picture.
-Hence, instead of analysing three overlapping surface code lattices in the Kitaev picture we can analyse a single lattice in the rectified picture.
-In this paper we concentrate on surface codes defined on cubic lattices and rhombic dodecahedral lattices (in the Kitaev picture).
-In a cubic (rhombic dodecahedral) lattice every cell is a cube (rhombic dodecahedron).
-Both of these lattices are mapped to rectified cubic lattices under face-rectification.
-In a rectified cubic lattice, four cuboctahedra and two octahedra meet at every vertex.
-As we show in Appendix~\ref{app:rectification}, we can arrange a single cubic lattice and two rhombic dodecahedral lattices such that they are mapped to exactly the same lattice under face-rectification.
+Hence, instead of analysing three overlapping surface code lattices in the Kitaev picture, we can analyse a single lattice in the rectified picture.
+In this article, we concentrate on surface codes defined on cubic lattices and tetrahedral-octahedral lattices (primal lattices in the Kitaev picture).
+In the familiar cubic lattice, eight cubes meet at every vertex.
+In the tetrahedral-octahedral lattice, six octahedra and eight tetrahedra meet at every vertex.
+The cubic lattice is self-dual and the dual of a tetrahedral-octahedral lattice is a rhombic dodecahedral lattice (a lattice where every cell is a rhombic dodecahedron).
+Let us consider how the cubic lattice is transformed under rectification: vertices are mapped to octahedra and cubes are mapped to cuboctahedra.
+Cuboctahedra are polyhedra with 12 vertices where two triangle faces and two square faces meet at each vertex.
+Figure~\ref{fig:duals}b shows a cuboctahedron.
+The rectification of a cubic lattice is usually called the rectified cubic lattice.
+In a rectified cubic lattice two octahedra and four cuboctahedra meet at every vertex.
+Figure~\ref{fig:rectified cubic} shows a portion of a rectified cubic lattice.

-We define a family of stacked 3D surface codes in the rectified picture, parameterised by the code distance $d$.
-The stack contains three 3D surface codes, each with $n=3d^{3}-4d^{2}+2d$ physical qubits and a single logical qubit.
-We derive these parameters in Appendix~\ref{app:model details}.
-Each lattice in the family is a rectified cubic lattice with the global structure of a cube.
-Figure~\ref{fig:cube} shows the $d=3$ lattice.
-Rectified cubic lattices are 3-cell-colourable and we use the three colours $\{r,g,b\}$ to define the three surface codes.
-We place three physical qubits at every vertex in the lattice (one per code).
-Each surface code $\mathcal{SC}_{c}$ is associated with one of the three colours $c\in\{r,g,b\}$.
-In $\mathcal{SC}_{c}$ we associate $X$ stabilizers with $c$-cells and $Z$ stabilizers with $c'c''$-faces.
-The $X$ and $Z$ stabilizers commute because $c$-cells and $c'c''$-faces overlap on edges.

-We also use colours to define the boundaries of the lattice.
-A $c$-boundary is an $x$-boundary in $\mathcal{SC}_{c}$ and a $z$-boundary in $\mathcal{SC}_{c'}$ and $\mathcal{SC}_{c''}$.
-Each distance $d$ rectified cubic lattice has two $r$-boundaries, two $g$-boundaries and two $b$-boundaries.
-Opposite boundaries have the same colour.
-To ensure that the boundaries of our family of stacked 3D surface codes have the correct properties, we must add additional low weight stabilizers to some of the boundaries.
-These low weight stabilizers are analogous to the weight two stabilizers on the boundaries of the [[9,1,3]] 2D surface code shown in Figure~\ref{fig:2dsc}.
-In Appendix~\ref{app:stab counting}, we describe the structure of the stabilizer groups on the boundaries in detail.